linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 ## Do more with Conditional Blocks Pro

+We've designed Conditional Blocks Pro to be flexible and allow you to toggle blocks for a wide range of visibility conditions.
+Exclusively includes the ability to set WooCommerce conditional content.

 * Show block depending on user roles (WooCommerce Customer, admin, editor, subscriber, custom roles, etc).
 * Show block content for between date ranges, times, days of the week.
 * Show block for any device and browser (HTTP UserAgent) (iPhone, Android, macOS, linux and Windows).